View Project Photos

 The Early Bird Gets the Bacon: This side window, includes another sunrise above a green and blue earth (and a more descriptive title).
 The Walker Rabbit Logo is barely noticeable from inside the restaurant.
 Because part of the sides of this window are hidden behind pockets in the wall, the Rabbit isn’t fully visible until one discovers it from the street or parking garage.

-Materials: German, French and Polish mouthblown glass, domestic rolled glasses, Austrian lead crystal bevels, lead and solder (protected behind tempered glass.)
+Materials: European mouthblown glass, Austrian lead crystal prisms, lead and solder (protected behind tempered glass.)